Best Places to Visit in France

 Mont Saint-Michel

-Rising above the sea like a castle in a fairy tale, Mont Saint-Michel is one of France’s most-visited sights.
+Mont Saint-Michel is one of France’s most-visited sights, rising above the sea like a castle in a fairy tale.
 Legend says the archangel Michael, the island’s namesake, repeatedly appeared to Bishop Aubert of Avranches in dreams, telling him to build a church on top of the island in A.D.
 709. Since its completion, it has become an important religious and educational site for Christian pilgrims and European intellectuals.
-Visitors can tour the picturesque abbey and admire its incredible medieval architecture or wander its surrounding streets, which are lined with tiny shops and quaint cafes.
+Visitors can tour the picturesque abbey and admire its incredible medieval architecture or wander its surrounding streets, lined with tiny shops and quaint cafes.

 Strasbourg

 Strasbourg offers the perfect mix of French and German culture thanks to its location on the France-Germany border.
 While here, travelers should see the city’s Gothic-style cathedral and stroll through the UNESCO World Heritage-listed Petite France neighborhood.
-Plus, those with an interest in politics can tour several important European institutions during their visits, including the European Parliament and the Council of Europe.
+Moreover, those interested in politics can visit several important European institutions, including the European Parliament and the Council of Europe.
 For an extra dose of charm, arrive in December to see one of Europe’s oldest Christmas markets.

 Avignon

 To see some of France’s most spectacular art and architecture, head to Avignon.
 This city in southeastern France is full of stunning Gothic buildings, including the 14th-century Palais des Papes, the largest Gothic palace in the world.
-A number of can’t-miss museums are spread throughout Avignon as well, such as the Musée Angladon, which houses works by highly regarded artists like Edgar Degas, Pablo Picasso and Vincent Van Gogh.
+A number of can’t-miss museums are also spread throughout Avignon, such as the Musée Angladon, which houses works by highly regarded artists like Edgar Degas, Pablo Picasso, and Vincent Van Gogh.
 Visit in July to attend the Festival d’Avignon, one of the world’s largest performing arts festivals.

 Chamonix-Mont-Blanc

-If you love to ski, chances are you’ll enjoy shredding powder at Mont Blanc, the highest mountain in Western Europe.
-In Chamonix (the main place to stay if you want to ski at Mont Blanc), you’ll have easy access to the longest run in Europe (Vallée Blanche) and rugged, challenging slopes.
-But this destination, which hosted the 1924 Winter Olympics, offers more than just top-notch skiing.
-Chamonix is also a great place to go hiking, mountain biking and whitewater rafting.
-For some family-friendly fun, visit the town’s adventure park to zip down its Alpine coaster and various slides.
+If you love to ski, you’ll probably enjoy shredding powder at Mont Blanc, the highest mountain in Western Europe.
+In Chamonix (the prominent place to stay if you want to ski at Mont Blanc), you’ll have easy access to the longest run in Europe (Vallée Blanche) and rugged, challenging slopes.
+But this destination, which hosted the 1924 Winter Olympics, offers more than top-notch skiing.
+Chamonix is also great for hiking, mountain biking, and whitewater rafting.
+For family-friendly fun, visit the town’s adventure park to zip down its Alpine coaster and various slides.